kotlin-hands-on/hands-on/Creating a website with Ktor/03_static-content.md

 }
 ```

-In our case we're saying that everything under the URL `/static` should be served using the `files` folder under `resources`.
+In our case, we're saying that everything under the URL `/static` should be served using the `files` folder under `resources`.
 Our project structure
-would thus have the following layout
+would thus have the following layout:

 ![Project Structure](./assets/project-structure.png)

-Our `index.html` file should have the following contents
+We fill our `index.html` file with the following contents:

 ```html
 <!DOCTYPE html>